ephbaum/ephbaum/README.md

 ## <span id="why-eph-baum">Why Eph Baum</span>?

+## Why Eph Baum?

-As you may guess, I was not born Eph Baum, but to be clear: legally I am now Eph Baum.
+As you may guess, I was not born Eph Baum but legally I am now Eph Baum.

 🎵
 > I am Eph
-> There are ~many~ probaby other Ephs, but I'm the only Eph that is me (I'm definitely not [Steve](https://youtu.be/5vtZcojS9KA) despite my middle name)
+> There are ~many~ probably other Ephs, but I'm the only Eph that is me (I'm definitely not [Steve](https://youtu.be/5vtZcojS9KA) despite my former middle name)
 🎵

 Here is the journey of taking my given name and condensing it down into something that actually represents me: